Skip to main content

 1. Enable EPB Service Mode on the touchscreen:

-• Go to Service Mode > Chassis > Brakes > EPB Service Mode
+• Go to Controls > Service Mode > Chassis > Brakes > EPB Service Mode

-4. Important: Position the slots in the piston face at 12 o'clock and 6 o'clock before installing pads
+4. Position the slots in the piston face at 12 o'clock and 6 o'clock before installing new pads

-5. When finished, exit EPB Service Mode (same menu, select "Stop")
+5. When finished, exit EPB Service Mode (same menu, Action Selection > "Stop" > Run)

 Compressing the Caliper Piston

-Before installing new pads, you need to push the caliper piston back in to make room for the thicker new pads.
+Before installing new pads, push the caliper piston back to make room for the thicker new pads.

-Front brakes: Use a C-clamp or brake piston tool to push the piston straight in
+Front brakes: Use a C-clamp or dedicated piston tool to push the piston straight back in one motion.

 Installing New Brake Pads